Diane Pisido* – Board Chairperson

 Dennis was an English Language Arts teacher (8th grade) at St. Cecilia School for two years, then taught English and Drama at Our Lady of Perpetual Help High School for 12 years.
 He created OLPH’s first computer lab in the early 1980’s, and taught adult computer education.
 Dennis then began his 29-year career in Human Resources, first with Anchor, Dime, and Washington Mutual banks, and then at Teachers’ Retirement System of NY City.
 He worked in multiple areas of HR (especially HRIS [Human Resource Information Systems], Benefits, Compensation, Training, Payroll, and EEO [Equal Employment Opportunity] investigations) and served as the Deputy Director of HR for TRS when he retired.

-*Member of the ICCA Board of Directors since the founding of ICCA in 2017.
+*Member of the IMMAC Board of Directors since the founding of IMMAC in 2017.